fullcomplement/lincoln_computer_science/apcsp_unit5_summary.md

 ## Daily Video 5.3 - Computing Bias

+**Computing Bias**: computing innovations can reflect existing human biases written into the algorithms or biases in the data used by the innovations.
+Bias is the personal feelings or prejudices of the people making the innovation.

-Computing innovations can reflect existing human biases becaause of biases written into the algorithms or biases in the data used by the innovation.
+Computing innovations can reflect existing human *biases* because of biases written into the algorithms or biases in the data used by the innovation.
 Programmers should take action to reduce bias in algorithms used for computing innovations as a way of combating existing human biases.
 Biases can be embedded at all levels of software development.
 Computing innovations can refelct existing human biases because of biases written into the algorithms or biases in the data used by the innovation.

-**Computing Bias**: computing innovations can reflect existing human biases written into the algorithms or biases in the data used by the innovations

 Programmers should take action to reduce bias in algorithms used for computing innovations as a way of combating existing human biases